holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_functions/01_scratch_variables_2/lesson_plan_day_2.md

 ### Homework

-- Finish up to problem X in worksheet
+- Finish up to an including problem X in worksheet
+   - Usually finish "blast off" problem -> 95
+   - 3 bonus points for each one after that
 - Schoology assessment: `Homework: Scratch Variables`